Common categories of Alternative Investments include:

 The CFA Level I Alternative Investment weighs 7-10% of the total exam content, so approximately 13-18 CFA Level I exam questions focus on this topic.

-The CFA Level 1 exam includes 7 total learning modules for 2024.
-Numerous new texts have been added to the curriculum at all three levels, substantially expanding the focus on the topic area of Alternative Investments.
-One other change for 2024 is the Introduction to Digital Assets.
+The CFA Level 1 exam includes 7 total learning modules for 2025.
+Numerous new texts have been added to the curriculum at all 3 levels, substantially expanding the focus on the topic area of Alternative Investments.

 No. of Learning Modules – 7 | No. of LOS – 22 | |